• Skip to primary navigation

 Notes

-• Final Tip - If you feel your potatoes are cooked through, and your curry needs to thicken more, gently remove them with a slotted spoon and set them aside so they don't become mushy.
-Continue cooking the curry until you have it as thick as you like, and then gently add the potatoes.
+Cooking the curry: If you feel your potatoes are cooked through and your curry needs to thicken further, gently remove them with a slotted spoon and set them aside to prevent them from becoming mushy.
+Continue cooking the curry until it reaches the desired thickness, and then gently add the potatoes back.

 Nutrition